Built on a foundation of security

 DocGenie was designed around the security posture practices need when handling client banking documents.
 The principles behind it, and the controls that follow.

-Security framing matters because the alternative is treating it as something to add later, when it’s already too expensive to retrofit.
-DocGenie’s code, infrastructure, and access patterns were built with security defaults at every layer, not as an audit-driven afterthought.
-That choice constrains what gets shipped and accelerates what’s safe to ship.
+The alternative to building security in is adding it later, once it’s too expensive to retrofit.
+So DocGenie’s code, infrastructure, and access patterns carry security defaults at every layer.
+That constrains what ships.
+It also speeds up what’s safe to ship.

-DocGenie doesn’t hold client documents in its own data lake.
-Files are delivered into the cloud storage your firm already uses (Google Drive, OneDrive, Box, Dropbox), under the access controls you already manage.
-The working copy of a client’s records lives where your governance policy already applies.
+DocGenie doesn’t keep client documents in a data lake of its own.
+Files land in the cloud storage your firm already runs (Google Drive, OneDrive, Box, Dropbox), under the access controls you already manage.
+The working copy of a client’s records stays where your governance already applies.

-The result is a smaller blast radius.
-A compromise at any single layer doesn’t unlock the entire chain.
+Smaller blast radius.
+That’s the point.
+A compromise at any one layer doesn’t unlock the rest of the chain.

 SOC 2 aligned

-(Aligned, not certified.
-The distinction matters.
-We follow the framework’s controls; we have not yet completed a Type II audit.
-The path is in progress.)
+Aligned, not certified.
+The distinction matters, so we’re explicit about it: we follow the framework’s controls, and we have not yet completed a Type II audit.
+That work is in progress.

-Most of this is table stakes for any vendor handling client financial data.
-We list it because the industry standard for security disclosure is a checkmark on a marketing page, and we’d rather name what the work actually looks like.
+Most of this is table stakes for anyone handling client financial data.
+We spell it out because the industry norm for security disclosure is a check mark on a marketing page, and naming the actual work seems more useful.

-Security posture is the kind of thing that’s only legible after something goes wrong.
-The decisions we made during the build, like authorizing access without asking clients to share their bank passwords, delivering into your governed storage instead of ours, and aligning to the SOC 2 framework from the start, are what determine how the system behaves under stress.
+Security posture is legible mostly after something has already gone wrong.
+The decisions that determine how a system behaves under stress get made during the build: authorizing access without asking clients to share passwords, delivering into your storage instead of ours, aligning to SOC 2 from the start.

-If you’re evaluating DocGenie alongside other tools, ask each of them where the client’s banking credentials live, where the retrieved documents live, and what audit trail you can produce in the event of a question.
-The answers separate the operationally serious tools from the rest.
+So if you’re weighing DocGenie against other tools, ask each one the same three questions.
+Where do the client’s banking credentials live?
+Where do the retrieved documents live?
+Is the access read-only?
+The answers sort the operationally serious from the rest.

 For the technical depth on each layer, see Bank-level security for client financial documents.